Veliashvilii/MVC-Template-For-Xcode/README.md

 ## License

-This project is licensed under the [MIT License]([LICENSE](https://opensource.org/license/mit)).
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ## Contributing

-If you would like to contribute to this project, please open a pull request or send message on [linkedin](www.linkedin.com/in/metehan-belli).
+If you would like to contribute to this project, please open a pull request or send a message on [LinkedIn](https://www.linkedin.com/in/metehan-belli).